cms636/cms636.github.io/_posts/2017-04-26-downs-hayles-response.md

 Hayles also mischaracterizes machine reading as having the least context available -- "limited to a few words or eliminated altogether, as in a word-frequency list."
 But a computer doesn't read a word-frequency list, it creates it.
 A human reads it.
 During the reading process, the human-created algorithms that Hayles calls a computer have every single work it analyzes available as a context: much larger than a single work or a few hyperlinked works.

 Hayle and I arrived at the same conclusion, through different methods.
 When she suggests that "literary studies teaches literacies across a range of media forms, including print and digital, and focuses on interpretation and analysis of patterns, meaning, and context through close, hyper-, and machien reading practices" I'm right there with her.
 But when she suggests that engaging in hyper-reading negatively influences one's ability to engage in close reading, I cannot agree.
+We engage in these practices for different purposes, and it's misrepresentative to analyze them on the goals of each other.
+They're best used together, as a suite of tools, to give scholars the best available understanding of the work they aim to analyze.

 ---